Punctal Plugs

 - Spread across the eye surface with blinking

-- Drain through puncta (small openings) in inner corners of upper and lower lids
+- Drain through puncta, the small openings in the inner corners of the upper and lower lids

 - Flow through canaliculi into the nose (why your nose runs when you cry)